 Frederick A.O.
 Schwarz Children's Center at the Museum offers programs that help children learn about New York City and their place in it.
 The Center provides a rich mix of lessons and hands-on activities, semester-long programs that explore East Harlem's evolving neighborhood, and a citywide history competition that encourages independent student research.
 Interns are needed to work on different projects throughout the year to support Saturday Academy, NYC History Day, Professional Development, and general administrative needs.

-Graphics Design seeks an intern who is currently attending college or graduate school for Graphic Design.
+Graphic Design seeks an intern who is currently attending college or graduate school for Graphic Design.
 The candidate will assist the Senior Graphic Designer with layout and production of internal and external projects, both online and print, and will assist in updating the Museum's website.
 Knowledge of Adobe's Creative Suite is required and a familiarity with web technologies is a plus.
 Candidates should have good communication, organization, and computer skills.
 Time commitment is flexible, but a minimum of ten hours per week is preferred.

 Volunteering for the City Museum provides an opportunity to contribute valuable services to a non-profit institution, while promoting the Museum’s mission to educate the public about New York City, its heritage and continual transformation.